Lady (Dennis Wilson song): Cover versions

-A cover version of the song under the title "Fallin' in Love" by American Spring appeared on the B-side of their 1973 single Shyin' Away.
-American Spring featured The Honeys members Marilyn Rovell and her sister Diane, without their cousin Ginger Blake.
+A cover version of the song under the title "Fallin' in Love" by American Spring appeared on the B-side of their 1973 single "Shyin' Away".
+American Spring featured the Honeys members Marilyn Rovell and her sister Diane, without their cousin Ginger Blake.
 Dennis Wilson's brother, Brian Wilson, was at the time married to Marilyn.
 The song featured her on lead vocals, as well as a new instrumental and vocal arrangement by Brian Wilson.
 It was produced by Brian Wilson, Stephen Desper and David Sandler.
 Although the single sold poorly, it has since become a sought-after collectible.
-The Shyin' Away single was later reissued as a part of the rereleased Spring album by Rhino Records in 1988.
+The "Shyin' Away" single was later reissued as a part of the rereleased Spring album by Rhino Records in 1988.
 Both songs from the single were also released on the 2004 compilation CD, Pet Projects: The Brian Wilson Productions.

-The English band Lush covered the song as "Fallin' in Love" on their 1991 EP release Black Spring.
+English band Lush covered the song as "Fallin' in Love" on their 1991 EP release Black Spring.

 In 2000, the song was covered and released as the opening track on the Beach Boys tribute album Caroline Now!: The Songs of Brian Wilson and the Beach Boys.
 That version was performed by Eugene Kelly.

-The Swedish pop band Sambassadeur covered "Fallin' in Love" on their 2008 album Migration.
+Swedish pop band Sambassadeur covered "Fallin' in Love" on their 2008 album Migration.

 Britta Phillips covered "Fallin' in Love" on her 2016 album Luck or Magic.